 \subsection{Service Layer}

-The service layer consists of actuators that are controllable by the output parameters from the reasoning layer and can change the status of the SB.
-For a typical SB, these actuators include but are not limited to temperature and humidity controllers in air-conditioning, smart switches of a variety of electric apparatuses, dimming controller, smart stereos, safety alarm, video surveillance camera, LED transmitter for VLC, and so on.
-By such a smart framework and the smart functions supported by ML, all services in SBs are expected to be continuously improved in the long term by iterative training with new data sets.
+The service layer consists of actuators controlled by the output parameters from the reasoning layer and can therefore change the status of the SB.
+For a typical SB, these actuators include, but are not limited to, temperature and humidity controllers in air-conditioning systems, smart switches of a variety of electric apparatuses, dimming controllers, smart stereos, safety alarms, video surveillance cameras, and LED transmitters for VLC.
+Using this smart framework and the smart functions supported by ML, all services in SBs are expected to be continuously improved in the long term by iterative training using new datasets.

-\section{Promising Visions}
+\subsection{Promising Visions}

-When indoor VLC and ML are integrated and work together, some new features emerge.
-By these new features, more advanced services can be provided for users and the operational efficiency of the SB can be significantly improved.
-We thereby envision the following promising application scenarios based on this integration as follows.